Chris Aniskovich: 2023 Clinton Town Council Election

 Chris Aniskovich was re-elected to a four-year term on the Clinton Town Council on November 7, 2023, receiving 1,942 votes (21.8%), the highest vote-getter in the group of 5 total candidates.
 However, Democrats gained control of the council in the 2023 Municipal Elections, making Chris lose the chair position.

 2024 State Representative Campaign

 Chris Aniskovich was re-elected to a second term as State Representative on November 5, 2024, with the endorsement of the Independent Party of Connecticut getting 50.5% of the vote.
 His Democratic opponent was political newcomer Cinzia Letteri who was endorsed by the Working Families Party garnering 49.5% of the vote.
 Aniskovich ran his campaign on an affordability platform, while also highlighting funding to the district that he brought back and the need for sufficient mental health resources in local communities.
 At the beginning of the 2025 session, Aniskovich announced that he would be on the Banking, Commerce, and General Law Committees in the Connecticut House of Representatives and serve as the Ranking Member on the Commerce committee this session.

-Personal Issues

-On June 21, 2025, a 15 year old girl was reported missing from West Haven.
-Representative Aniskovich's son, also named Chris Aniskovich was reported to be with the girl.
-After an investigation where Aniskovich spoofed phone numbers and lied to authorities, claiming he was in Florida and not with the girl, the girl was returned 3 days later.

-The current charges for this incident: